vancorb/javascript-logging-js-intro-kwk/README.md

 - Explore the `console` object
 - Use different logging methods

+## Why log?

+Think of logging like journaling.
+Journaling gives us a way to record things that happened over the course of a day; logging gives our programs a way to record what happened while they were running.

+Logs are important for debugging and for understanding how our programs work.
+They give us important insight into the state of the application as it was running, and, like journals, they give us a way to go back in time and reflect on what happened: why it worked or why it went wrong.

 ## `console`

 Open the console in your browser of choice.